syncfusion-content/blazor-docs/blazor/circular-gauge/globalization.md

 * Axis label.
 * Tooltip.

-In the below example axis labels are `globalized` to EUR.
+In the below example, axis labels are `globalized` to EUR.

 ```cshtml
 @using Syncfusion.Blazor